-Jessica’s advocacy for musicians and the arts comes from the belief that classical music must be relevant and accessible to everyone.
-She has been a frequent guest speaker, presenter, and panelist at the Sphinx Conference, Lincoln Center Conference Curriculum for Change, Imani Winds Chamber Music Festival, the League of American Orchestras Conference and Essentials of Orchestra Management, OPERA America’s Leadership Intensive, Changing the Narrative: Young Professionals Leadership Development Program, the International Conference of Symphonic and Opera Musicians (ICSOM), the San Francisco Conservatory of Music Center for Innovative Leadership, and the Wagner Society, where she brings her passion for career readiness, change leadership, innovation, design thinking, collaboration, and social impact in support of the future of the performing arts.
+Through her advisory work, Jessica focuses on organizational change, leadership development, and building resilient, equitable music ecosystems.
+A sought-after speaker, she has been a frequent presenter at the Sphinx Conference, Lincoln Center Conference Curriculum for Change, Imani Winds Chamber Music Festival, the League of American Orchestras Conference, Changing the Narrative: Young Professionals Leadership Development Program, the International Conference of Symphonic and Opera Musicians (ICSOM), the San Francisco Conservatory of Music Center for Innovative Leadership, Manhattan School of Music, and the Wagner Society, where she brings her passion for culture change, innovation, design thinking, and social impact in support of the future of the performing arts.

 Previous